nicholaswmin/fsm/README.md

 ### Footnotes

+[^1]: A finite-state machine can only exist in *one* and *always-valid* state.

+      Definining a state-machine requires defining all it's possible states and the rules under which it can transition to each state.

+      Software in mission-critical or safety-critical industries *require* the use of FSM models.
+      You haven't been decapitated by an elevator (yet) because it's modelled as an FSM.

-[^1]: While there are variants of state machines which can have multiple states,
+[^2]: While there are variants of state machines which can have multiple states,
       i.e the [*Non-deterministic finite automaton*][ndfsm],
       this documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.